The Red Lion - Freshwater (HR)

 I prefer to eat in the

-Hotel’s pub, it has more atmosphere.
-I began with goats cheese salad with
+blue and is more welcoming. began with goats cheese salad with

 A recent February 2015 pub meal